 They aren’t a cheap upgrade, but we recommend Battleborn batteries which are high-quality LiFePO4 lithium batteries.
 We added 4 of these to our rig and plan to add 2-4 more.

 Most boondockers carry a generator to recharge their batteries when needed or have backup power.
 We use ours when it’s been raining for several days or overcast, and our solar isn’t pickup up enough sun.

 You can use whatever generator you choose, but we use the Honda EU3000IS generator.

 Our holding tanks are our biggest concern and what we are most conscious about when we are boondocking.
 If you’re not careful, your black and grey tanks can fill up fast!

 Finding places to dump your tanks

 Once again, we use the Campendium app for this.
 You can set the filters to show you nearby dump stations.
 Usually, these are at rest stops, gas stations, and roadside parks.
-We also have just waited and dumped our tanks at the next RV park before.
+We have also just waited and dumped our tanks at the next RV park.

 Be careful what you allow to go down the drain

-If you’re worried about your black tank filling up too fast, consider putting your used toilet paper in a trash bin instead of putting it down in the tank.
-This will save some room and you also won’t need to flush as much water to break up the toilet paper as you usually would.
+If you’re worried about your black tank filling up too fast, consider putting your used toilet paper in a trash bin instead of in the tank.
+This will save some room, and you won’t need to flush as much water to break up the toilet paper as you usually would.

-Some people chose to use portable outdoor showers to keep that water from ending up in their grey tank.
-We aren’t that extreme but it is an option.
+Some people use portable outdoor showers to keep that water from ending up in their grey tanks.
+We aren’t that extreme, but it is an option.
 You could also stand in a bucket in the shower to catch some of the extra water.
-Some people even use that water to flush their toilet with.
+Some people even use that water to flush their toilets.